frankluongo/tut-functional-lite-javascript/README.md

 ## Section 2: Composition & Immutability

 ### Manual Composition
-- Taking the output of one function and using it as part of the input for another function Ex.)
+Taking the output of one function and using it as part of the input for another function

+**Example:**
 ```javascript
 function sum(x,y) {
   return x + y;